solana-labs/solana-program-library/token-swap/README.md

 # Token-swap program

-An Uniswap-like exchange for the Token program on the Solana blockchain.
+A Uniswap-like exchange for the Token program on the Solana blockchain.

-The project comprises:

-* The Rust on-chain program
-* A JavaScript library to interact with the on-chain program
+Full documentation is available at https://spl.solana.com

+Javascript binding are available in the `./js` directory.